abhijeetavion/fchc/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.

 == Changelog ==
+= 2.13.3 =
+* Fix: When a logged-in user canceled a registration, there would be no email confirmation or email notification.

+= 2.13.2 =
+* Fix: Fixed WordPress notice related to translations being loaded too early.

+= 2.13.1 =
+* Fix: When allowing logged-in users to register more than once, the ability to cancel the registration was disabled.

+= 2.13 =
+* New: The plugin will detect if a logged-in user has registered for an event and will show a message to the user if they try to register again.
+* New: Logged-in users can cancel a registration with a click of a button.
+* New: You can now set a date for when registration opens for an event and show a message to visitors if they try to register before that date.
+* Important: Logged-in users can only register once for an event.
+You can allow multiple registrations while logged in using the setting found on the form tab.

+= 2.12.4 =
+* Fix: Important security update and code improvements.

+= 2.12.3 =
+* Fix: Plugin hardening.
+* Tweak: Change the version of The Events Calendar that is installed during our onboarding process.

+= 2.12.2 =
+* Fix: Plugin hardening.
+* Fix: Fixed a PHP fatal error that would occur in special circumstances related to our WPML integration.

+= 2.12.1 =
+* Fix: Fixed a rare fatal PHP error that would occur on the registrations overview page when WPML was active.

+= 2.12 =
+* New: Improved support for WPML (WordPress Multi-language) for multi-language events.
+You can now configure the plugin to combine the registrations for all translations of an event.
+* Fix: Fixed an issue causing the forms to not submit if there were multiple forms on a page and the Google recaptcha field was used.
+* Fix: Fixed an issue with the new Elementor integration for The Events Calendar preventing the form from being automatically placed.
+* Tweak: Added additional phone number formatting options to the "Form" tab.

+= 2.11.1 =
+* Tweak: Added a notice to recurring events warning that making changes to event settings may affect registrations unexpectedly.

+= 2.11 =
+* New: Added a cancellation confirmation flow for people unregistering from a link in the confirmation email.
+This prevents email providers from checking links found in emails and inadvertently triggering a cancellation.
+* Tweak: Tweaked the layout and styling of the modal that can be used when "pop-up modal" is selected as the display type.

+= 2.10.1 =
+* Fix: Welcome notice would not dismiss as expected.

+= 2.10 =
+* New: Added support for multiple venues in email messages.
+Just add a dash plus the ordinal number of the additional venue (i.e. venue-2, venue-address-2).
+* Fix: Fixed an issue causing the datepicker to have no styling when choosing a start date for filtering registrations on the registrations tab.

 = 2.9.6 =
 * Fix: Added a setting to change or translate the text "No record found.".
 Find this on the "Email" tab of the settings page.
 * Fix: When viewing list of events in the back-end, the time zone offset was not being factored in leading to some upcoming events disappearing from the list too early.